-- Continues to coordinate the city's efforts with all stakeholders (state, federal, hospital and medical facilities, public and private partners, etc.) in response of services and relief and recovery measures - Continuing to monitor the COVID-19 situation closely so that as the city continues with phased reopening aspects, the city does not ease prudent measures too early, which could potentially expose our residents to a second wave of the virus - Continues to stress the need for additional target testing in order to build strong public, business, consumer, and hospital confidences to identify, isolate, contact trace, mitigate and heal potential hot spot areas - City Hall and all municipal buildings have reopened, by appointment only and with additional restrictions, as part of the city's Phased reopening plans - Temperature checks and face coverings needed to enter city buildings to proactively protect and preserve our workforce - Continuing to encourage residents and businesses to conduct city related business by phone or through the city's website - Continues to coordinate with cabinet and department heads on reopening aspects of all municipal buildings - Heartfelt thank you to our Springfield Community for stepping up with PPE donations, allowing the city to outfit our dedicated police, fire and frontline workers with the appropriate safety equipment - Governor Baker announced new initiatives to mitigate the spread of COVID-19 - Issued Travel Order for all travelers entering Massachusetts that took effect on August 1st - Current list of lower-risk states include: - California, Connecticut, District of Columbia, Hawaii, Maine, New Hampshire, New Jersey, New York, Vermont, and Washington
+- Continues to coordinate the city's efforts with all stakeholders (state, federal, hospital and medical facilities, public and private partners, etc.) in response of services and relief and recovery measures - Continuing to monitor the COVID-19 situation closely so that as the city continues with phased reopening aspects, the city does not ease prudent measures too early, which could potentially expose our residents to a second wave of the virus - Continues to stress the need for additional target testing in order to build strong public, business, consumer, and hospital confidences to identify, isolate, contact trace, mitigate and heal potential hot spot areas - City Hall and all municipal buildings have reopened, by appointment only and with additional restrictions, as part of the city's Phased reopening plans - Temperature checks and face coverings needed to enter city buildings to proactively protect and preserve our workforce - Continuing to encourage residents and businesses to conduct city related business by phone or through the city's website - Continues to coordinate with cabinet and department heads on reopening aspects of all municipal buildings - Heartfelt thank you to our Springfield Community for stepping up with PPE donations, allowing the city to outfit our dedicated police, fire and frontline workers with the appropriate safety equipment - o Springfield Rotary Club donated over 10,000 masks for our SPD, SFD and Springfield City Library as part of their Million Mask Challenge Tour - Governor Baker announced new initiatives to mitigate the spread of COVID-19 - Issued Travel Order for all travelers entering Massachusetts that took effect on August 1st - o Current list of lower-risk states include:

-- o Stop the Spread initiative extended until October 31, 2020 - Baker-Polito Administration announce COVID-19 Measures to Ensure Readiness for Fall and Winter - Mayor Sarno and HHS Commissioner Helen Caulton-Harris announced guidelines for Halloween.
-No door-to-door trick or treating but other events would be allowed that could help limit potential community spread - Mayor Sarno has asked for DPW Director Cignoli, Fire Commissioner Calvi and City Solicitor Attorney Pikula to contact Covanta, the private operator for Bondi's Island, to review and address the concerns from the recent fire at their yard waste site which has covered the region with heavy smoke - O Due to fire at Bondi's Island, DPW will not be picking up yard waste for residents Friday.
-Friday's pick up will be moved to Monday - o Bondi's Island will be closed to residents for yard waste drop off due to fire
+- California, Connecticut, District of Columbia, Hawaii, Maine, New Hampshire, New Jersey, New York, Vermont, and Washington - o Stop the Spread initiative extended until October 31, 2020 - Baker-Polito Administration announce COVID-19 Measures to Ensure Readiness for Fall and Winter - Mayor Sarno and HHS Commissioner Helen Caulton-Harris announced guidelines for Halloween.
+No door-to-door trick or treating but other events would be allowed that could help limit potential community spread - Mayor Sarno, City Councilors Attorney Michael Fenton and Marcus Williams joined with DPW Director Cignoli and Law Department Attorneys Bruce Leiter and Robert Shewchuk for a meeting with representatives from Covanta, the private operator for Bondi's Island, to discuss the fire incident at the landfill - o Bondi's Island will be closed to residents for yard waste drop off, until further notice, due to fire - Stop the Spread initiative extended until December 31, 2020 in the City of Springfield